lororock/pt-double-v-partners/README.md

-# proyect need
+# proyect need env

-add a file called `credentials.js` in the services folder, there you have to create 2 variables with the names `apiKey`,`bearerToken` and export them. example: export const apiKey = '123';
+I will add file .env in the main folder VITE_APP_API_KEY= your key
-export const bearerToken = '456';
+VITE_APP_BEARER_TOKEN= your token

-these are obtained at https://developer.themoviedb.org/docs/getting-started you create your profile and you will get them
+these are obtained at https://developer.themoviedb.org/docs/getting-started create your profile and you will get them

 # Vue 3 + Vite